 However, as you can see from the photos above and below, I’ve opted for a more heavy duty look – actual shutters which are wooden and give a real ‘frame’ to my bay window.
 I was basically inspired by Plantation Shutters, which give the ultimate light control and are super easy to maintain.
 Because they are so thick and chunky, cleaning is a breeze – I just whip a cloth or duster over them.

-Because these are of a high quality, you can expect to pay a lot for them, although there are some retailers out there in which you can find cheap window shutters at affordable prices, yet still look classy.
+Because these are of a high quality, you can expect to pay a lot for them, although there are some retailers out there in which you can find affordable window shutters at fab prices, yet they still look classy and quality.

 The day I switched up my two seater and armchair for a snugly grey corner sofa was potentially the day that changed the look and feel of my home.
 If you live in a small house and struggle for space, a corner sofa instantly adds that ‘cosy’ feel to the room, and is super for practicality.